Online MBA Courses for Credit

 Massachusetts Institute of Technology

-Students interested in learning about behavioral science theories and explores the best ways to apply them on the job.
+- Managerial Psychology focuses on behavioral science theories and explores the best ways to apply them on the job.
 The course helps students develop leadership qualities, organize groups and motivate employees.
-Users have access to most of the lectures, as well as case assignments, paper topics and a quiz.
+Users have access to lecture notes as well as a case study, paper topics and a quiz.
 Readings for the course are taken from Managing Behavior in Organizations and Influence: Science and Practice.